Which Pro Screenwriting Software To Choose

 • Navigator and Bin Tools.
 Highland’s navigator tool lets you divide up and view your screenplay in a road map format that you can drag, drop, and re-order, while the bin tool lets you hold onto pieces of text, like description or dialogue, you want to save for later.

 • Gender Analysis Tool.
-A unique feature to Highland 2 (at least initially), this tool helps you break your script into speaking parts divided by gender so you can see which genders have more lines down to the actual amount of words and even lets you switch the gender of a character in an interactive format.
+A unique feature to Highland 2 (at least initially), this tool helps you break your script into speaking parts divided by gender so you can see which genders have more lines, down to the actual number of words, and even lets you switch the gender of a character in an interactive format.

 • PDF Editing.
 Highland 2 also transforms PDF documents into editable formats, which is very useful for working off drafts of scripts directly without having access to the original file.